 This Park is located in Springfield Township and consists of approximately 600 acres of land.
 It is home to some beautiful vistas for your viewing enjoyment.
-We have 2 pavilions and many picnic areas, but currently camping is not allowed at this facility.
-There is a restroom facility with no running water.
-This park is currently only open from dawn to dusk.
+We have 2 pavilions and many open air picnic areas.
+We recently added seasonal (May - September) primitive camping (tent only) with shower and comfort facilities.
 There are hiking trails and informational signage at the vistas.
 Wildlife abounds in this beautiful secluded park.

 history of Mt.
 Pisgah Park

 It is said that in the fall of 1817, John Dobbins with Myron Ballard and Elam Kendall started from Sugar Creek for a general hunt to the nameless mountain.
 They went to the very apex where they found a nice clear spring water, where they pitched their tent for the night.
 In the morning Dobbins said “boys, this is too nice a place without a name’ and taking his knife he cut in the smooth bark of a Norway pine the word, Pisgah, then stepping back a few feet, looking to the east and seeing the rising sun in all its splendor, said, “From Pisgah’s top I view the promised land.’”
 As thus christened so has the name of the mountain ever remained.

 In 1831 a man by the name of John Salisbury of Phelps, N.Y. purchased approximately 400 acres of land that included Mt.
 Pisgah.
 Prior to his death, knowing his health was diminishing, he divided the land amongst his five children.
 Mary Salisbury, his daughter received the northeast section of the property which encompassed Mt.
 Pisgah.